tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/02_plan.md

 ## Using GitHub as a task list
 * I decided to have my task list in github
 * I also decided to use GitHub's "Project" function to manage my assignment
-* In created a GitHum project called
+* In created a GitHub project called
 * I defined 4 fields
   * **Start**: The date when a given task can start
   * **Due**: The date upon whihc that task should finish